tiepdotme/redant-home/_posts/2010-11-18-the-story-behind-our-wallboard-whos-working-on-what-and-can-i-deploy-yet.md

   big: /assets/2010-redant-wallboard-preview.jpg
 meta:
   dsq_thread_id: '609544604'
-excerpt:
-  short: Whiteboards are out, wallboards are in.
+excerpt-short: Whiteboards are out, wallboards are in.
 Also, vote for us!
-  long: Wallboards are cool, and every dev house should have one.
+excerpt-long: Wallboards are cool, and every dev house should have one.
 Firstly because it provides some great information that everyone can see, and secondly because they're cool (did I mention that already?) and the developers get to have some fun in all that free time they have with the wallboard making everything much more efficient.
 Here's what we did with ours.
+time: 10 Mins Read
 ---

 [![Red Ant Wallboard]({{ site.data.webpack['2010-redant-wallboard-preview.jpg'] }})]({{ site.data.webpack['2010-redant-wallboard-preview.jpg'] }})